 One of the most important things is to make sure that the ears have a chance to stand naturally.
 Rule number one – keep your hands off of them!
 Do not allow anyone to play with, bend, fold, pull or fondle the ears.
 Some research suggests that massaging at the base of the ears can help, but do not mess with the actual ears themselves.

 Feed a quality food.
 I have spent a lot of time researching food specifically for German Shepherd Dogs.
 Feeding a mass produced commercial food is less than ideal.
 You are unlikely to find a quality food at stores like Wal-Mart.
-I recommend a food with absolutely NO corn or wheat!
+I recommend foods without corn or wheat.
 If your puppy grows too fast it could be prone to several health issues like hip dysplasia and arthritis.
-I feed my dogs and puppies Life's Abundance.
+I feed my dogs and puppies Life’s Abundance.

 Give your puppy something to chew on.
 Kongs, Nyla bones, bully sticks, antlers, or other strong toys are ideal.
 The idea is to help strengthen the muscles that support the jaw and ears.

 Take your puppy to the vet.
 You need to make sure you puppy doesn’t have an ear or other infections.